FarronF/limerick-council-meetings/meetings/2020/10/22-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development SPC - 22nd September 2020.md

  100% Agree

 •1a.
-Are there tenure types we are missing that requires consideration also?---  No responses
+Are there tenure types we are missing that requires consideration also?
+---
+ No responses

 2. Do you agree on the proposed percentage mix split between Private, Affordable and Social?